rasadler96/aws_scenario_2/README.md

 ## Prerequisites

 AWS programmatic access keys are required.
-These should be stored within a config file, in the format in the template config file.
+These should be stored within a config file, called config.yml, with the same format as the template config file (template_config.txt).

-Both an input and output bucket should be created within S3.
-The FASTQ files to be run should be present in an input bucket within AWS S3.
+Both an input and output bucket should be created within AWS S3.
+The FASTQ files to be run should be present in the input bucket prior to running the pipeline tasks.

 ## Installation